With genetic progress comes opportunity in Wagyu

 New Breeder Index

 The Wagyu Breeder $Index (WBI) is the second self-replacing profitability Index to be introduced by the AWA.
 It enables improved selection of animals for growth and maternal productivity in low-input pastoral conditions that are typical across much of the Australian production environment.
-The WBI was introduced to the Wagyu industry via the AWA Wagyu Webinar series on 18 June, 2020 and can be viewed online here https://www.wagyu.org.au/wagyu-webinars/
+The WBI was introduced to the Wagyu industry via the AWA Wagyu Webinar series on 18 June 2020.
+Watch the webinar now.

 The Wagyu Breeder $Index complements the existing Self-replacing $Index that is suited to more temperate and higher-input production systems, that place more emphasis on supplementation and high marbling outcomes.

 The Elite Wagyu Sale- Spring 2020 will also be the first to list the unique Japanese Prefectural Content Values of each individual animal within the catalogue for Fullblood Japanese Black Wagyu.
 Available from the 2nd of July, 2020, the Prefectural Values show the linkages between the AWA’s Japanese Black Wagyu herd and their Japanese origins.
 The Prefectural origins of Japanese Black cattle provide insight into genetic diversity and distinctive animal types within the breed.
-The AWA will introduce its work on publication of Prefectural Values within is 2nd July 2020 Webinar https://www.wagyu.org.au/wagyu-webinars/
+The AWA will introduce its work on the publication of Prefectural Values within is 2 July 2020.
+Watch the webinar now.

 For more information, go to www.wagyu.org.au/ews, or call +61 2 8880 7700